bitprice/app/README.md

 $ gulp
 ```

-Build and optimize the current project, ready for deployment.
+Build and optimize the app, ready for deployment.
 This includes linting as well as image, script, stylesheet and HTML optimization and minification.

 ### Performance Insights